1950s: Technology

 The recently invented bipolar transistor, though initially quite feeble, had clear potential and was rapidly improved and developed at the beginning of the 1950s by companies such as GE, RCA, and Philco.
 The first commercial transistor production started at the Western Electric plant in Allentown, Pennsylvania, in October, 1951 with the point contact germanium transistor.
-It wasn't until around 1954 that transistor products began to achieve real commercial success with small portable radios.
+It was not until around 1954 that transistor products began to achieve real commercial success with small portable radios.

 A breakthrough in semiconductor technology came with the invention of the MOSFET (metal–oxide–semiconductor field-effect transistor), also known as the MOS transistor, by Mohamed Atalla and Dawon Kahng at Bell Labs, in November 1959.
 It revolutionized the electronics industry, and became the fundamental building block of the Digital Revolution.
 The MOSFET went on to become the most widely manufactured device in history.

 Television, which first reached the marketplace in the 1940s, attained maturity during the 1950s and by the end of the decade, most American households owned a TV set.
 A rush to produce larger screens than the tiny ones found on 1940s models occurred during 1950–52.
 In 1954, RCA intro Bell Telephone Labs produced the first Solar battery.
 In 1954, a yard of contact paper could be purchased for only 59 cents.
 Polypropylene was invented in 1954.
 In 1955, Jonas Salk invented a polio vaccine which was given to more than seven million American students.
 In 1956, a solar powered wrist watch was invented.

-A surprise came in 1957: a 184 lb satellite named Sputnik 1 was launched by the Soviets.
-The space race began 4 months later as the United States launched a smaller satellite.
+In 1957, a 184 lb satellite named Sputnik 1 was launched by the Soviets.
+The space race began four months later as the United States launched a smaller satellite.